luciagutico/Libft/README.md

 Welcome to the Libft Project!
-This project is designed to help you understand and implement essential functions from the standard C library.
+This project is designed to understand and implement essential functions from the standard C library.
 By creating my own library, libft, I obtained a deeper understanding of how these functions work.

 The objective of this project is to create a comprehensive library of functions that replicate standard C library functions and extend functionality with additional useful routines.
 This library is intended to serve as a foundation for subsequent C programming projects, ensuring reliable set of tools.